Michael Stipe: Personal life

-Stipe is vegetarian and owned a vegetarian restaurant, The Grit, in Athens.

-Stipe lives with his long-term partner, the photographer Thomas Dozol, in New York and Berlin.
+Stipe is vegetarian and co-owned a vegetarian restaurant, Guaranteed, in Athens, Georgia.
+He lives with his long-term partner, photographer Thomas Dozol, in New York and Berlin.

-In 1983, Stipe met fellow musician Natalie Merchant of the band 10,000 Maniacs; the two started a friendship, and eventually had a romantic relationship for a period of time.
+In 1983, Stipe met Natalie Merchant of the band 10,000 Maniacs; the two started a friendship, and eventually had a romantic relationship for a period of time.

 With the success of the albums Out of Time (1991) and Automatic for the People (1992), R.E.M. became mainstream music stars.
 Around 1992, rumors that Stipe had contracted HIV began to circulate.
 He responded with the following:

 In 1994, with questions remaining, Stipe described himself as "an equal opportunity lech," and said he did not define himself as gay, straight or bisexual, but that he was attracted to, and had relationships with, both men and women.
 In 1995, he appeared on the cover of Out magazine.
 Stipe described himself as a "queer artist" in Time in 2001 and revealed that he had been in a relationship with "an amazing man" for three years at that point.
 Stipe reiterated this in a 2004 interview with Butt magazine.
 When asked if he ever declares himself as gay, Stipe stated, "I don't.
 I think there's a line drawn between gay and queer, and for me, queer describes something that's more inclusive of the grey areas."

-In 1999, author Douglas A. Martin published a novel, Outline of My Lover, in which the narrator has a six-year romantic relationship with the unnamed lead singer of a successful Athens, Georgia-based, rock band; the book was widely speculated, and later confirmed by its author, to have been a roman à clef based on a real relationship between Martin and Stipe.
-The two had previously collaborated on two books, both in 1998: The Haiku Year (for which the two had both contributed haikus) and Martin's book of poetry Servicing the Salamander (for which Stipe took the cover photograph).
+In 1999, author Douglas A. Martin published a novel, Outline of My Lover, in which the narrator has a six-year romantic relationship with the unnamed lead singer of a successful Athens, Georgia-based rock band; the book was widely speculated, and later confirmed by its author, to have been a roman à clef based on a real relationship between Martin and Stipe.
+The two had previously collaborated on two books, both in 1998: The Haiku Year (for which the two had both contributed haiku) and Martin's book of poetry Servicing the Salamander (for which Stipe took the cover photograph).